adambarreiro/docker-client-project/README.md

 is quite nice.

-In the current implementation, only one socket can be handled simultaneously as the pool is limited to 1 thread, and the container name is always the same.
-This can be easily changed, anyway.
+In the current implementation, only one socket can be handled simultaneously as the pool is limited to 1 thread.
+This can be easily changed, though.

 ## Testing